This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Your best bet is to use fresh charcoal that has been opened within a couple of weeks.
 You can also extend the life of your charcoal by storing it in an airtight container and placing it in a dark room in between cooks.

-If you happen to live in an area around 5,000 or more feet above sea level, you might naturally have trouble getting your fire started even if you’re doing everything right.
+If you happen to live in an area around 5,000 or more feet above sea level and consistently grill at high altitude, you might naturally have trouble getting your fire started even if you’re doing everything right.
 The atmosphere begins to lose oxygen at these heights, so it becomes an uphill battle to get your fire lit and burning strong.

 Unfortunately there isn’t a silver bullet to building a charcoal fire in the altitude.
 The best advice we can give is to make sure your dampers are all the way open and your grill is extra clean to ensure maximum air flow for the fire.